mez/mez.github.com/_posts/2017-02-14-mainsqueeze-the-52-parameter-model-that-drives-in-the-udacity-simulator.md

 </div>
 **Note: this loss plot is from a previous run without early termination**

 This model was tiny (52 params!) and with only ~20k images I was able to train it on a 2012 Macbook air.
 An epoch was about six seconds.
-The memory requirement were small so I removed my generator and just loaded the entire dataset!
+The memory requirement were small, so I just loaded the entire dataset!

 <div align="left">
   <br>